Things home insurance will cover – and things it won’t

 Cover for theft also comes as standard with contents insurance, but only for items that are stolen from your home.

 If your engagement ring is worth more than the single-item limit on your contents insurance (the maximum amount your provider will pay out for a single item), then you’ll need to ask your provider to list it separately on your policy.
+This is true of any valuables worth more than the single-item limit on your policy.

-What’s not typically covered by standard home insurance?
+What is not covered by home insurance?

-Sadly, if your beloved sofa is sagging and the springs are going, you’ll need to shell out for a replacement yourself.
+Home insurance doesn’t cover the normal wear and tear of your possessions.
+The same goes for broken appliances.
+Sadly, this means that if your beloved sofa is sagging and the springs are going, you’ll need to shell out for a replacement yourself.

-An empty house is considered a higher risk than an occupied one, that’s because there’s a greater risk of theft, for example, if you’re not home, or a leak if you’re not around keeping your eye on things.
+An empty house is considered a higher risk than an occupied one.
+That’s because there’s a greater risk of theft, for example, if you’re not home, or a leak if you’re not around keeping your eye on things.

-Asbestos removal insurance
+Asbestos

 Your home insurance policy is unlikely to include any kind of dedicated asbestos insurance cover.
 However, if asbestos is discovered or disturbed after a so-called ‘insurable event’ like a fire or flood, your buildings insurance may well cover the cost of removing it.

-Spilling tea – or coffee – on your laptop can kill the keyboard.
+Spilling tea – or coffee – on your laptop could kill the keyboard.
 However, this sort of mishap won’t be covered as standard by most contents insurance policies.
 You’ll only be able to claim if you have accidental damage insurance.
 This can be added to your home contents insurance for an additional fee.

 Pest infestations